-Are you thinking about getting a teleprompter to display lyrics?
+Are you thinking about getting a teleprompter or confidence monitor to display lyrics?

 Have you seen professionals sing songs they’ve written and need an autocue?